 We are pleased to announce that the 17th Issue of the Journal is now published.
 Please see the introduction and the articles published below.Read more about 17th edition of the Journal

 About the JournalThe IJCSRP is a peer-reviewed, open access journal on civil service reform theory and practice.

-We are pleased to present the 16th issue of the International Journal of Civil Service Reform and Practice published by the Astana Civil Service Hub twice per year.
-This issue includes three articles.
+We are pleased to present the 17th issue of the International Journal of Civil Service Reform and Practice published by the Astana Civil Service Hub.

 The Editorial Team